mikedh/trimesh/README.md

 * Convex hulls of meshes
 * Compute rotation/translation/tessellation invariant identifier and find duplicate meshes
 * Check if a mesh is watertight, convex, etc.
-* Uniformly sample the surface of a mesh
+* Sample the surface of a mesh
 * Ray-mesh queries including location, triangle index, etc.
 * Boolean operations on meshes (intersection, union, difference) using Manifold3D or Blender.
 * Voxelize watertight meshes